Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Introduction and the main results

 The result of Theorem \ref{t:surface} is optimal, up to multiplication the obtained bounds by a constant factor depending on $n$.

-The proofs of Theorems \ref{t:manifold} and \ref{t:surface} are constructive and give raise to algorithms when $X$ is a finite set.
-Moreover, we give algorithms that verify if a finite data set $X$ satisfies the characterisations given in Theorems \ref{t:manifold} and \ref{t:surface}.
+The proofs of Theorems \ref{t:manifold} and \ref{t:surface} are constructive and give raise to {manifold reconstruction} algorithms when $X$ is a finite set.
+Moreover, we give algorithms that verify if a finite data set $X$ satisfies the characterisations given in Theorems \ref{t:manifold} and \ref{t:surface}. {We analyse in subsection \ref{subsec :complexity 1} the computational complexity of these algorithms, but emphasize that to keep the algorithms simple, the algorithms have not been optimized in this paper to have the minimal complexity.}

+{\ctext Finally, we note that this paper is related to two rather different theorems of Whitney.
+One is the Whitney embedding theorem of smooth manifolds into an Euclidean space and the other is the Whitney extension theorem for functions in $\R^n$.}

-Next we formulate the definitions needed to state the results rigorously.}
+Next we formulate the definitions needed to state the results rigorously.

 \begin{notation} For a metric space $X$ and sets $A,B\subset X$, we denote by $d_H^X(A,B)$, or just by $d_H(A,B)$, the Hausdorff distance between $A$ and $B$ in $X$.

 By $d_{GH}(X,Y)$ we denote the Gromov-Hausdorff (GH) distance between metric spaces $X$ and~$Y$.
 For the reader's convenience, we collect definitions and elementary facts about the GH distance in section \ref{subsec:gh}.
 For more detailed account of the topic, see e.g.\ \cite {BBI,Pe,Shiohama}.
 In most cases we work with \emph{pointed} GH distance between pointed metric spaces $(X,x_0)$ and $(Y,y_0)$, where $x_0\in X$ and $y_0\in Y$ are distinguished points.
 For the definition of pointed GH distance, see \cite[\S1.2 in Ch.~10]{Pe}) or section~\ref{subsec:gh}.